Charlie-Brownie85/vue-spotifake/README.md

 # SPOTIFAKE MIGRATION TO VUE 3

 - Fix navigation between results!!
 KeepAlive?
-- Improve styles of results panel for infinite scroll (scrollbar and loader spinner?)
 - Add back to top
 - Add single item view
 - Optimize routes to add search query in path (and use it to reproduce search & results)